rajveeerr/100xDevs-Journey/Assignments/Week4/Assignments/ToDo Server/readme.md

-Here's a README file for your ToDo list application:

----

 # ToDo List Application

 This project is a simple ToDo list application built with Node.js and Express.
 The application allows users to perform CRUD (Create, Read, Update, Delete) operations on their tasks, with data stored in a JSON file for persistence.